Not After Midnight, and Other Stories: Critical reception

 Reviewing the book under its American title Don't Look Now, Margaret Millar of The New York Times was lukewarm.
 While acknowledging du Maurier's popularity, she felt the book to be "a collection of five uneasy pieces" in which "the reader is given an intriguing situation, a series of neatly planted clues and a generous number of plot twists".

 Du Maurier's biographer Margaret Forster considered "Not After Midnight" to be a 'not very successful story', demonstrating how the author's liking for intricate plot could lead her into complications which made her writing tortuous.
 She thought however that "The Way of the Cross" worked well, and noted that at one stage du Maurier considered turning it into a novel but was worried that she would not be able to maintain the tension.
 "The Breakthrough" she found to be skilfully worked, with an atmosphere of chilling menace which du Maurier herself had greatly liked.

 Adaptations

-The story "Don't Look Now" has been adapted in several media: a 1973 film directed by Nicolas Roeg; a 2001 BBC Radio 4 Classic Serial by Ronald Frame; and a 2007 stage play by Nell Leyshon.
+The story "Don't Look Now" has been adapted in several media: a 1973 film directed by Nicolas Roeg; twice for BBC Radio 4: first in 2001 by Ronald Frame as part of the Classic Serial series, and again in 2024 by Katie Hims; and a 2007 stage play by Nell Leyshon.